Skip to main content

 []

-1. Choose a name for your default config:
+Choose a clear, descriptive name for your default configuration.

 schemas/my-domain/my-schema/v1.configs.json